blaydeomura/high_security_firmware/README.md

 ./qs_wallet remove -n alice -w .wallet
 ./qs_wallet remove -n shiv -w .wallet
 ```
+* Note: You will want to remove your signed output file as well if you remove the corresponding name from wallet

 # How to Peer-to-Peer Verify
 ## Print public key (on machine that signed the file)